kevinsea/Insight-Wiki-Stage/FastExpando and Mutations.md

 # FastExpando and Mutations #

-Sometimes you have an ugly database that you aren't allowed to modify.
-It may be ugly, AND you aren't allowed to create new views or stored procedures to make it look nice.
-But you want your code to look nice, right?

-You have two choices:

-1. Make a class, bind the data to private members and expose pretty properties.
-1. You don't want a class, so use FastExpando.

 The FastExpando supports two methods to help your code look nicer - Mutate and Transform.
 Both of them accept a map (a dictionary of string to string), and convert the field names into new field names.
+This is handy when you have icky column names coming back from the database, and you want to make them pretty before returning them to your object code.

 * `expando.Mutate(map)` - modifies the current `expando` in-place
 * `dynamic newexpando = expando.Transform(map)` - transforms an expando into a new expando